apollographql/specs-core/core.spec.md

   - Directing human readers to documentation about the feature
   - Providing tools with information about the specs in use, along with enough information to select and invoke an implementation

-Feature URLs **should** be [RFC 3986 URLs](https://tools.ietf.org/html/rfc3986).
-When viewed, the URL **should** provide the specification of the selected version of the feature in some human-readable form; a human reader should be able to click the link and go to the correct version of the docs.
+Feature URLs SHOULD be [RFC 3986 URLs](https://tools.ietf.org/html/rfc3986).
+When viewed, the URL SHOULD provide the specification of the selected version of the feature in some human-readable form; a human reader should be able to click the link and go to the correct version of the docs.

 Although they are not prohibited from doing so, it's assumed that processors will not load the content of feature URLs.
 Published specifications are not required to be machine-readable, and [this spec](.) places no requirements on the structure or syntax of the content to be found there.